 “… each sound, each structure is a promise …” – Gottfried Michael Koenig

-The Institute of Sonology is one of the conservatoire’s Creative Departments, with an extensive network of partners that includes the Groupe de Recherches Musicales (GRM) in Paris, the Netherlands Music Institute (NMI), Studio LOOS in The Hague, the Technische Universität Berlin and the Game of Life Foundation in The Hague.
+The Institute of Sonology has an extensive network of partners that includes the Groupe de Recherches Musicales (GRM) in Paris, the Netherlands Music Institute (NMI), Willem Twee Studios in Den Bosch, Studio LOOS in The Hague, the Sonic Acts festival, the Technische Universität Berlin and the Game of Life Foundation in The Hague.

-As a student in the two-year Master in Sonology (which is taught in English) you will carry out an independent research project.
-You can enrol for the master’s programme if you have obtained a Bachelor of Music in Sonology or an equivalent degree in another course.
+As a student in the two-year Master of Music in Sonology (which is taught in English) you will carry out an independent research project.
+You can enrol for the master’s programme if you have obtained a Bachelor of Music in Sonology or an equivalent degree.
 However, the master’s programme is not an extension of the bachelor’s programme.
-Many students in the Master of Music in Sonology programme hold a bachelor’s degree in subjects such as composition, computer science, musicology or graduated as performing musicians.
+Many students in the Master of Music in Sonology programme hold a bachelor’s degree from other educational institutions in subjects such as composition, computer science, musicology or graduated as performing musicians.

 During your master’s course you will write a thesis, which will document your project and place it in a wider context.
-This means that, in addition to your artistic activities, you will be writing extensively under the guidance of a mentor from the Institute of Sonology.
-We have produced a thesis style guide and you will be able to consult earlier studies.
+This means that, in addition to your artistic activities, you will be writing extensively under the guidance of our teachers.
 We also maintain a close relationship with our alumni, some of whom remain attached to the institute or continue their research as a PhD student elsewhere.
 Many graduates of the Sonology master’s programme pursue a career as a composer, an artist, a sound designer, a computer programmer, a teacher, or combinations of these.
 A relatively large proportion of graduated students go on to follow a PhD programme.

 Since 2014, we also offer a Double Degree master’s programme in Audio Communication & Sonology in association with the Technische Universität Berlin.